 ANTH S-1665 Who Lives, Who Dies: An Introduction to Global Health and Social Medicine

-If you are sick or hurt, whether you live or die depends not only on biological factors, but social ones: what type of health care system is available?
-If there is an ambulance and road to take you to a hospital, do they have reliable electricity and a radiologist to read an x-ray?
-Is there a skilled surgeon on call and will you be lucky enough to have anesthesia when she cuts you open?
+If you are sick or hurt, whether you live or die depends not only on biological factors, but social ones.
+Is there a hospital nearby?
+An ambulance to take you there?
+Is there a skilled surgeon available, and will you be lucky enough to have anesthesia when she cuts you open?
 This course explores how social factors create health disparities.
-We gain foundational knowledge of key concepts in social medicine, including an overview of global health institutions and the arguments for health as a human right.
+First, students gain foundational knowledge of key concepts in social medicine, including an overview of health institutions and the arguments for health as a human right.
 We then turn to what we can call chronic emergencies—case studies of people and communities who have been denied health care and allowed to suffer and die, because they are poor, uninsured, undocumented, or otherwise social outcasts.
-Our examples are drawn from across the globe, from the mothers of dying infants in Brazil, to the suffering of Mexican migrants in California, to a lack of affordable housing in Boston.
-We give significant attention to the lived experience of chronic hunger, extreme deprivation, HIV/AIDS, and violent conflict.
-As we encounter these examples, we hold them against arguments for the use of the private market to distribute health care and see what happens when institutions try to sell drugs to starving people.
-Finally, we read success stories in the fight against HIV/AIDS in the United States and the rebuilding of the health system in Rwanda after the genocide.
-By the end of the course, students not only have a knowledge of concepts and case studies in global health and social medicine, but also knowledge about how to close the gaps that we study.
+Case studies are drawn from across the globe, with significant attention given to the lived experience of chronic hunger, extreme deprivation, and mental illness.
+Finally, success stories—such as the fight against HIV/AIDS in the United States and the rebuilding of the Rwandan health system after the genocide—are examined.
+By the end, students not only understand concepts and case studies in global health and social medicine, but also strategies and interventions that can save lives.

 Mondays, Wednesdays, 6:30-9:30 pm